stanford-oval/genie-toolkit/doc/thingpedia-device-intro.md

 ### _primary kind_ (or just kind)

-The name of your nodejs package, and the unique identifier of your device class that you will use to publish your device to ThingPedia;
+The name of your nodejs package, and the unique identifier of your device class that you will use to publish your device to Thingpedia;
 you can access it as `this.kind` in your device class.

 ### _secondary kinds_